yuxinguo13/cse15l-lab-reports/lab-report-2-week-4.md

 <img src = "image_report2/symptom3.png" alt = "drawing" width = 500/>

 - Relationship between the bug, the symptom, and the failure-inducing input
+  - The test file have link that both in the [] and ()
+  - Our previous code would get the link that is in the () and would only obtain the link that is in the []
+  - Thus, leading to the failure in test.
+That the actual output is less than the expected output
+  - We could update the code to also find out the code with in the () to solve this problem.
+  -